project-valhalla/main/README.md

 ## General

-the aim is to create a well-balanced arena-style shooter with casual, fun modes such as Infection, Gunball, Invasion (online Sauerbraten DMSP), boss mode and other cool stuff!
+the aim is to create a well-balanced arena-style shooter with casual, fun modes such as Infection, Gunball (football/rugby mode), Invasion (online Sauerbraten DMSP), boss mode and other cool stuff!

 - create a gameplay which is more complex, interesting and various than Sauerbraten's gameplay but in the same time as simple, polished and fun as possible;